Financing LL.M. Study at Harvard Law School

 Other Sources of Funds

 Applicants seeking financial assistance should investigate funding sources in their home countries well in advance.
-Examples of such funding sources (PDF) include employers, government agencies, and foundations.
+Examples of such funding sources include employers, government agencies, and foundations.
+Applicants are encouraged to review this non-exhaustive list of outside funding opportunities.
 Loans from private lending institutions in the U.S. may also be available to international applicants.

 The United States Embassy or consulate in an international applicant’s home country may have information on U.S. government grants under the Fulbright program and other information on fellowship opportunities.
 Applicants who are from certain countries or who meet certain specific criteria may be eligible for a number of scholarships administered by Harvard University’s Committee on General Scholarships.
 Please note that many of these scholarships have their own application procedures and deadlines, and students must apply for some of these funds by contacting committees or agencies in their home countries.